British PM May faces ferocious opposition to Brexit plan

 Both sides agree there should be no customs checks or other infrastructure on the border — a key condition of a 1998 peace deal — but there is no agreement on how and where those checks should take place.

-"From what we have seen and heard we do not believe this deal is the best deal," said Jeffrey Donaldson, a lawmaker in the Northern Irish Democratic Unionist Party (DUP) which props up May's government.
-“This deal has the potential to lead to the break-up of the United Kingdom and that is not something we can support.”
+"From what we have seen and heard we do not believe this deal is the best deal," said Jeffrey Donaldson, a lawmaker in the Northern Irish Democratic Unionist Party, which props up May's government.
+“This deal has the potential to lead to the breakup of the United Kingdom and that is not something we can support.”

 Some business leaders said they were resigned to the idea, however.